kairos-io/kairos/docs/content/en/docs/Reference/image_matrix.md

 {{% alert title="Note" color="info" %}}

-** the `ubuntu` flavor tracks the latest available Ubuntu release (at the time of writing 22.10).
+** The `ubuntu` flavor tracks the latest available Ubuntu release (at the time of writing 22.10).
 The LTS flavors, on the other hand, track the latest LTS available on DockerHub.
 For example, ubuntu-22-lts uses 22.04 as the base image.
 {{% /alert %}}

 {{% alert title="Note" color="info" %}}